AlisAquilae/Academia/content/Notes/Literature Notes/Coastal Oceanogeaphy and Delta Geology/Reader CODG-Chapter 3-Introduction to Tidal Analysis.md

 - The measurements are often done in tunnels and mines, because the precise geodetic instruments are very temperature-sensitive.
 However, the tidal response just below the surface is different from that at surface
 - The loading of the earth crust by ocean tides influences the measurements

+## 3.1.5 Coordinate Systems
+In tidal analysis two coordinate systems are often used.
+They differ in the definition of their reference plane.

+The [[Equatorial Coordinate System]] uses the celestial equator as the reference plane.
+The celestial equator cuts the earth at the equator.
+It is a great circle on the imaginary celestial sphere, in the same plane as the Earth's equator.
+In other words, it is a projection of the terrestrial equator out into space.
+Declinations of objects are measured with respect to a reference point which is called the [[Vernal Equinox]], $\Upsilon$, or the First Point of Aries.
+The vernal equinox is the point where the sun crosses the equator from north to south each year.
+This reference point is a fixed point with respect to the stellar background.
+The angular distances are measured in degrees east from the vernal equinox and are called the [[Right Ascension]].

+The [[Ecliptic Coordinate System]] uses the ecliptic plane as a reference.
+The ecliptic plane is a plane which cuts the earth by orbit of the earth around the sun.
+The ecliptic plane is tilted with respect to the equatorial plane, due to the obliquity of the Earth.
+The angle between the two planes is approximately $23\degree$.
+The zero reference for angular distances in the ecliptic coordinate system is also the vernal equinox.
+In the ecliptic system, the angular distance with respect to the vernal equinox is called the Ecliptic longitude

+>[!Missing]
+>Insert Fig. 3.5

+## 3.1.6 Basic Astronomical Frequencies
+The [[Equilibrium Tide Theory|Equilibrium Tide]] can be expressed in terms of distance, declination and the hour angle of the tide-producing body (that is, the moon or the sun).
+Below a description of these parameters is given.
+The change in time of these parameters for the earth-sun system are considered in the equatorial coordinate system

+- The solar declination, $d_s$, varies because of tilting of the earth.
+The maximum solar declination north of the equator occurs in June, during summer on the northern hemisphere.
+The maximum solar declination south of the equator occurs in December, during summer on the southern hemisphere.
+The change of the solar declination has a period of one tropical year, which takes 365 days.
+- The hour angle of the sun, $C_s$, changes due to the rotation of the earth.
+One cycle of the solar hour angle is the mean solar day, 24 hours.
+- The distance from the earth to the sun is not a constant.
+During its one-year orbit around the sun, the earth passes each year the per